 Now I have more time than ever to really focus on the important people in my life, my personal health, and simply digesting the world around me.
 My vision has never been clearer, and my mind has never felt more relaxed.
 This has really enhanced the first attribute on this list.
 Definitely.

 4) I don’t waste my time chasing women.

-Look, I’ve been blessed with great genes (thanks Mom and Dad!) and I’m well aware of what that translates to in the modern day, hookup culture we live in.
+Thanks to my Mom and Dad I’ve been blessed with great genes, and I’m well aware of what that translates to in the modern day, hookup culture we live in.
 However, I don’t spend a great deal of time hunting after chicks; it’s a minor form of entertainment for me nowadays.
 Additionally, when I’m out with my core group of friends, we tend to naturally draw female attention.
 It’s just the way we are.
-We bring a certain social dynamic, diversity, and energy everywhere we go.
+We bring a certain social dynamic, diversity, and energy to the table.

 While I love all types of women, the majority of them actually bore the shit out of me (sorry ladies!).
 I have zero hesitation ending dates within 15 minutes, I have no qualms with ghosting, and I fall victim to zoning out during many conversations.
 In the virtual world, the dating apps generally hold my attention for about 2 minutes and then I move on to my daily life.
 Needless to say, I don’t spend a lot of my time just going on a date for the hell of it.
 I have to sense chemistry or potential there.
 Then again, when you’re a guy that would probably be fine never being married or having children, maybe I just have a harder time with this.
 Any Life Partners out there?